 - All metered water, whether used or wasted, will be billed in accordance with RWA's regularly established Rate Schedule except under the conditions for billing adjustments as described in the RWA's policy regarding a one-time waste adjustment. - 2.
 All bills for service are payable upon receipt. - 3.
 Regular annual metered service will be billed monthly, at the discretion of the RWA. - 4.
 Seasonal metered service will be billed a minimum of twice per year; a seasonal service charge will be billed upon the installation of the meter for the summer season and a water usage charge will be billed when the meter is removed at the end of the summer season.
-RWA may bill at lesser intervals for water usage if it chooses to do so. - 5.
-Fire service will be billed in accordance with RWA's regularly established Rate Schedule. - Private fire service connections will be billed monthly in arrears. - Public fire service will be billed semi-annually for the preceding sixmonth period. - 6.
-Miscellaneous non-water charges, as approved in the RWA's rate schedule, may be included on all metered bills, private fire service bills and jobbing bills.
+RWA may bill at lesser intervals for water usage if it chooses to do so. - Fire service will be billed in accordance with RWA's regularly established Rate Schedule. - Private fire service connections will be billed monthly in arrears.